 - Check-out time is 11am.

-Middle Bass is equipped with a total of 184 slips of which 150 are electric, 34 non-electric, and 10 are personal watercraft docks:
+Day Dockage: Middle Bass Marina is equipped with a total of 184 slips of which 150 are electric, 34 non-electric, and 10 are personal watercraft docks:

 - Dockside electric & water